openaps/AndroidAPSdocs/docs/EN/CompatiblePhones/ListOfTestedPhones.md

 Any problems with the spreadsheet please contact us directly or via a GitHub issue for the openaps/AndroidAPSDocs project.

+Users are creating a [list of tested phones and watches](https://docs.google.com/spreadsheets/d/1gZAsN6f0gv6tkgy9EBsYl0BQNhna0RDqA9QGycAqCQc/edit?usp=sharing)

+To record a phone or watch that isn't already listed in the spreadsheet then please fill in the [form](https://docs.google.com/forms/d/e/1FAIpQLScvmuqLTZ7MizuFBoTyVCZXuDb__jnQawEvMYtnnT9RGY6QUw/viewform).

+Any problems with the spreadsheet please send an email to [hardware@androidaps.org](mailto:hardware@androidaps.org), any donations of phone/watch models that still need testing please send an email to [donations@androidaps.org](mailto:hardware@androidaps.org).

 (Phones-phone-background)=
 # Phone Background